swing-research/scatsense/README.md

 ### Configuration files

-Each experiment is goverened by a configuration file specifying which device to use, the spatial discretization, ... etc. The structure of the file and all the parameters are specified in `proto/info.proto`.
+Each experiment is governed by a configuration file specifying which device to use, the spatial discretization, ... etc. The structure of the file and all the parameters are specified in `proto/info.proto`.
 The configuration files used in the paper can be found in `configs`.

+### Data

+We use speech files from the TIMIT database stored as numpy arrays (the script `preread.py` does the conversion from wav file to .npy).
+The configuration files in `configs` assume the data is located in a subfolder of `data`, for e.g., `data/test/female/`.

 ### Scripts